 If you are using felt pads, place the sticky side of the felt pad onto the bottom of the coaster in all four corners and apply pressure to make sure they stick well.

-8. Apply a layer of Mod Podge to top of cardboard and let dry.
-Repeat 3-4 times:
+8. Apply a layer of Mod Podge to top of the cardboard and let dry (Repeat 3-4 times)